SPI-Birds/metadata/README.md

 19. In the **Revision log message** on the right, write 'add tables + update url alias'.
 20. In the **URL alias** box on the right
     - Untick `Generate automatic URL alias`.
 The greyed-out text box should become editable.
-    - In the text box, write '/project/spi-birds/study/\<study name\>'.
+    - In the text box, add '/project/spi-birds' at the start, so that it reads '/project/spi-birds/study/\<study name\>', where study name corresponds to the title of the web page.
 21. On the left side, go to **Content**.
 Here we will create the three metadata tables based on the tables of the template.
     - Click on the downward arrow, and click `Add Text`.
     - A text box should appear.
 In the header of the box, click on `Source`.